Skip to content

 Conditions

-• Returning Patients
+Patients

-If you are in crisis, please call or text 988 (Suicide & Crisis Lifeline) or text HOME to 741741 (Crisis Text Line).
+If you are in crisis, call or text 988(Suicide & Crisis Lifeline) or text HOME to 741741 (Crisis Text Line).

 © 2026 Feel August Health.
 All rights reserved.

-Feel August is a brand of Artful Living Psychiatry & Wellness Nursing Corporation
+Feel August is a brand licensed by Artful Living Psychiatry & Wellness Nursing and Clinical Care Inc. Telehealth services offered to patients located in California only.

-Panic Disorder treatment at Feel August
+Panic Disorder

-Understanding Panic Disorder
+Understanding

-A panic attack is a sudden surge of intense fear or discomfort accompanied by physical symptoms — racing heart, shortness of breath, dizziness, chest tightness, derealization.
+A panic attack is a sudden surge of intense fear or discomfort accompanied by physical symptoms.
+Racing heart, shortness of breath, dizziness, chest tightness, derealization.
 Panic attacks themselves are not dangerous, but the fear of the next attack is what drives the disorder.
-Many people develop avoidance — of public spaces, driving, exercise, or anything that might trigger an attack — which gradually shrinks the world.
+Many people develop avoidance.
+Of public spaces, driving, exercise, or anything that might trigger an attack.
+Which gradually shrinks the world.

 Panic disorder is highly treatable.
 Effective care addresses both the underlying physiology (with medication) and the conditioned avoidance (with exposure-based therapy).
 The combination produces the most durable results.

-Recognizing the Signs
+Recognizing the signs

 • Sudden, unexpected episodes of intense fear or discomfort